The BGE Smart Energy Savers Program offers a $1,500 rebate on super-efficient geothermal heat pumps.

 - Systems installed after January 1, 2013, are eligible to receive renewable energy credits.

 - Some counties and municipalities offer additional incentives.
 Learn more.

-Find a participating contractor now.
+Find a qualified or authorized contractor now.

 †Note: If you apply for a rebate on geothermal heat pump equipment, you cannot apply for a rebate on the same equipment under the Home Performance with ENERGY STAR program.